 The easiest technique to use RFB is to listen to music and synchronise breathing with the music which is holding the time.
 The best results happen when the body is free from muscle tension.
 Any position which can be still and comfortable and with soft belly breathing.

-Resonance Frequency Music
+Resonant Frequency Music

 After years using various audio methods to breathe with it seemed necessary to produce a more delicate tool for this purpose